savas-t/create-plaingrid/README.md

     <h2>Grid Item 2</h2>

     <p>
-      My with is initially 12/12 as well.
+      My width is initially 12/12 as well.
 From the breakpoint md on forward, I take up 7/12 columns from the grid container.
     </p>